eclipse-tractusx/bpdm/docs/architecture/08_Crosscutting_Concepts.md

 5. Pool Admin: Read, create and update golden records as well as meta data in the Pool
 6. Pool Cx Member: Read golden records that belong to Catena-X members from the Pool
 7. Pool Sharing Member: Read golden records of Catena-X members and the overall changelog
+8. Pool Use Case Consumer:  Read golden records owned by Catena-X members from the Pool (including member-owned non-member legal entity business partner data)
-8. Orchestrator Admin: Full access to Golden Record Tasks
+9. Orchestrator Admin: Full access to Golden Record Tasks
-9. Orchestrator Task Creator: Create Golden Record Tasks, view task results and status
+10. Orchestrator Task Creator: Create Golden Record Tasks, view task results and status
-10. Orchestrator Clean And Sync Task Processor: Reserve and resolve Golden Record Tasks in step 'Clean And Sync'
+11. Orchestrator Clean And Sync Task Processor: Reserve and resolve Golden Record Tasks in step 'Clean And Sync'
-11. Orchestrator Clean Task Processor: Reserve and resolve Golden Record Tasks in step 'Clean'
+12. Orchestrator Clean Task Processor: Reserve and resolve Golden Record Tasks in step 'Clean'
-12. Orchestrator Pool Task Processor: Reserve and resolve Golden Record Tasks in step 'Pool'
+13. Orchestrator Pool Task Processor: Reserve and resolve Golden Record Tasks in step 'Pool'

 #### Permissions